Indigo Tribe: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, the Indigo Tribe learns that Sinestro is returning to Earth to assume his old role of Green Lantern.
 Sinestro asks Hal Jordan to work with him as the Guardians are planning to replace the Green Lantern Corps with the Third Army; however, the Indigo Tribe goes to Earth and captures Sinestro.
-Jordan follows them to Nok, the Indigo homeworld, but he is captured and delivered to Indigo Tribe member Black Hand.
-Jordan tricks Black Hand into recharging his ring, and escapes; however, he discovers that Sinestro has been forcibly inducted into the Indigo Tribe.
+Jordan follows them to Nok, the Indigo homeworld, but he is captured and delivered to Black Hand.
+Jordan tricks Hand into recharging his ring, and escapes; however, he discovers that Sinestro has been forcibly inducted into the Indigo Tribe.

-As he flees into the jungles of Nok, Jordan finds the Indigo Central Battery and meets its guardian, Natromo, who tells him of the Indigo Tribe's history.
-The group is originally created to fight the Guardians in case they ever become mad with power.
-Abin Sur discovers the Indigo light on the planet Nok during a mission; he and Natromo forge it into a battery.
-Sur brings Iroque, his mortal enemy who killed his daughter, and converts her to become the first Indigo Tribe member.
-The others are selected from the most dangerous criminals and psychopaths of their worlds.
-Sur foresees the danger that the Guardians would pose once the Blackest Night passes, and seeks a way to stop the Guardians by converting them instead of fighting them.
-However, when Jordan reveals that Sur is dead, Natromo destroys the battery, believing that there is no hope with Abin Sur dead.
-This restores Sinestro to normal, just as Jordan is discovered, but leaves them at the hands of the once-again-psychotic former Tribesmen.